HenryDashwood/hakyll-website/things/books.md

 ## 2022

+Human Compatible: AI and the Problem of Control - Stuart Russell

+Piers Plowman - William Langland

+Intelligent Credit Scoring: Building and Implementing Better Credit Risk Scorecards - Naeem Siddiqi

+Brave New World - Aldous Huxley

+The Book of Why: The New Science of Cause and Effect - Judea Pearl, Dana Mackenzie

 Statistical Rethinking - Richard McElreath

 Tories: Fighting for the King in America's First Civil War - Thomas B. Allen